Useful tips To Secure your home computer running Windows 10

 Therefore, be careful when downloading and installing a new program on your computer, especially free programs.
 I’m not saying that all free programs are malicious.
 However, a lot of viruses or malicious applications are integrated into free programs.
 That is the reason why you should download and run reliable software.
 Also, find and download the software from official websites or trustworthy places.

 Also, I would recommend you not to open any executable programs that arrive via email attachments.
-Instead, if the email comes from the trusted person, tell them to send it as a compressed file so you can scan for viruses or malware.
+Instead, if the email comes from a trusted person, tell them to send it as a compressed file so you can scan for viruses or malware.

 Review Windows 10’s privacy settings